 Living life in the margins, in the intersections, in the squeezed places, is about navigating the layers of power and control and how those layers interplay.
 The more I read from black feminists, from autistic self-advocates, from queer people of color, the more I realize how little I understand about the power structures in which I’m embedded.
 Privilege is invisible to those who have it.
 As a conscientious teacher and graduate student, I am a work in progress.

 “Coming Out” is an act of vulnerability.
-Through high school and college, several friends came out privately as gay, lesbian, or bisexual; they trusted that I would not use the information to control, manipulate, or otherwise use this new power imbalance against them.
+Through high school and college, several friends came out privately as gay, lesbian, or bisexual even while I remained mostly closeted; they trusted that I would not use the information to control, manipulate, or otherwise use this new power imbalance against them.

 Going Out is an act of vulnerability in a world designed to keep power in the hands of the powerful and to keep the rest of us quiet.

-I’d like this page to be empowering, to be vulnerable and assertive, but no matter how I formulate my thoughts, they are still the words of a middle-class, college-educated white person.
-There are things I will never understand.
+I’d like this page to be empowering, to be vulnerable and assertive; no matter how I formulate my thoughts from those positions, they are still the words of a middle-class, college-educated white person.
+There are things I will get wrong sometimes.
 And even the times when I am part of a disadvantaged group, it would be fairly presumptuous of me think my ampersands are nearly as cramped as those I see around me.